Latest Qtum (QTUM) News Update

 TLDR

-Qtum's development continues with these milestones:
+Qtum's development is focused on enhancing interoperability and utility with these upcoming milestones:

 Deep Dive

-1. Ethereum Bridge & USDC Launch (2026)
+1. Ethereum Bridge & USDC Integration (2026)

 Conclusion